tushartyagi/hugo-tufte/exampleSite/content/post/tufte-css.md

   src="https://github.com/edwardtufte/tufte-css/raw/gh-pages/img/rhino.png"
   type="margin"
   label="mn-rhino"
-  caption="F.J.
+  caption=`F.J.
 Cole, “The History of Albrecht Dürer’s Rhinoceros in Zooological Literature,” _Science, Medicine, and History: Essays on the Evolution of Scientific Thought and Medical Practice_ (London, 1953), ed.
 E. Ashworth Underwood, 337-356.
-From page 71 of Edward Tufte’s _Visual Explanations_." alt="alt"
+From page 71 of Edward Tufte’s _Visual Explanations_.` alt="Image of a Rhinoceros"
 >}}
 But tight integration of graphics with text is central to Tufte’s work even when those graphics are ancillary to the main body of a text.
 In many of those cases, a margin figure may be most appropriate.
 To place figures in the margin, just wrap an image (or whatever) in a margin note inside a `p` tag, as seen to the right of this paragraph.